rpenmatc04/geolocate/README.md

 The average time for converting (lattitude, longitude) to address is 0.1-0.3 seconds [Optional].
 The average time spent sending an email is ~1 second (sending an email is the bottleneck)

 The average best case scenario (no emails sent) for six clinicians ~0.4-0.5 seconds.
-The average worst case scenario (all emails sent) for seven clinicians is sub 7 seconds, which meets the current requirements.
+The average worst case scenario for seven clinicians is ~6-7 seconds, which easily meets current requirements.